Arteinsana7/fullstack-intern-test-case-main/README.md

 > [!NOTE]
 > If you didn't complete step 3, also skip the backend part for this step (step 6).

+#### My code :

+I have modify course-service to include question on the getByCode fucntion.
+On CourseDetails I needed to map() all the questions and change the index in the key of the list, so we could idetify each question by its id and not by its index.

 #### Frontend

 Fetch the course details using the logic you just implemented.